andrmacena/cartoleiros-backend/README.md

 ## Running the tests

-Explain how to run the automated tests for this system
+Explain how to run the automated tests for this system (WIP)

 ### Break down into end to end tests